 Recently, the world woke up to yet another terrorist attack in Europe.
-A small group of men had killed several peoplepsychological impact of terrorist attacks and wounded many others.
+A small group of men had killed several people and wounded many others.
 The victims were simply in the wrong place at the wrong time.
 They did nothing to deserve the attack, and had no warning.
 It could have been you or me, and that’s the point.

 Terrorism acts are usually small in scope.
 The number of people killed or injured are fewer than those killed in traffic accidents on that particular day.
 The force of terrorism cannot defeat an army or take over a country.
 So, how does it work?